kubernetes-sigs/kubespray/docs/nodes.md

 ### 4) Remove old master nodes

 With the old node still in the inventory, run `remove-node.yml`.
 You need to pass `-e node=NODE_NAME` to the playbook to limit the execution to the node being removed.
+If the node you want to remove is not online, you should add `reset_nodes=false` to your extra-vars.

 ## Adding an etcd node